Ballasting and deballasting is very essential in ships. It is an operation keenly supervised by ship officers to maintain the vessel’s stability.

 Water Ballast System

-Ship’s ballast system consists of three main parts: the ballast tanks, the piping system and the high capacity ballast pumps.
+The ship’s ballast system consists of three main parts: the ballast tanks, the piping system, and the high-capacity ballast pumps.

-The ballast tanks are segregated of each other and connected by pipes and valves.
+The ballast tanks are segregated from each other and only connected by pipes and valves.
 They are only meant to carry ballast water and nothing else, hence they are also called Segregated Ballast Tanks (SBT).

 Ballast pumps are the “heart of the system”.
 There are usually two of them which are designed to “catch up” with the maximum rate of cargo operation.